 Six ways to keep in touch with your friends

-These are starnge times we live in.
+These are strange times we live in.
 Everyone has been touched by the COVID-19 pandemic in some way.
-Students who have left home to go to university are amoungst those who have found themselves particularly isolated.
+Students who have left home to go to university are amongst those who have found themselves particularly isolated.

 Students moving to a new city to study are usually living away from home, friends and family for the first time.
 Some move further than others, but in normal circumstances there is nothing stopping you from heading home for the weekend or having visitors.
 The pandemic has obviously made that much more difficult by not only restricting travel between locations, but also preventing the mingling with other students and reducing the opporunities to make new friends.

 So, it's massively important to stay in touch with friends and family using other, virtual methods.